crowdsecurity/crowdsec/README.md

 :speech_balloon: <a href="https://gitter.im/crowdsec-project/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link">Gitter Chat</a>
 </p>

-> Crowdsec is in BETA version.
-It shouldn't, and didn't crash any production so far we know, but some features might be missing or undergo evolutions.
+> Crowdsec shouldn't, and didn't crash any production so far we know, but some features might be missing or undergo evolutions.
 IP Blocklists are limited to very-safe-to-ban IPs only (~5% of the global database so far, will grow soon)

 If you want to be notified of software **updates**, <a href="https://docs.google.com/forms/d/e/1FAIpQLSdirOC4OMYtR-HG2c54T8Ubwrq8oPLZ5k-VHOjrANip-O_KfA/viewform">click here</a>